FFSD-37/Admin-feeds/README.md

 These middlewares are written specifically for this application.

-* `ErrorHandler` → Centralized global error-handling middleware
+* `ErrorHandler` → Centralized global error-handling middleware for consistent API responses and improved debugging.
+* `adminLogger` → Application-level logging middleware built using Morgan that captures request metadata and stores important activity logs (such as POST, PUT, DELETE requests) in the admin-logs MongoDB collection for auditing and monitoring.

 ---